cckmwong-data/stock_price_anomaly/README.md

 - **Sep 2025**: Elon Musk buying back $1bn in Tesla Shares, a signal of confidence of the company

-- **Oct-Dec 2025**: TSLA shares saw a strong recovery, thanks to strategic narrative shifts - positioning as an artificial intelligence (AI) and autonomy leader, not just an electric vehicle (EV) maker.
+- **Oct-Dec 2025**: TSLA shares saw a strong recovery, thanks to strategic narrative shifts - positioning the company as an artificial intelligence (AI) and autonomy leader, not just an electric vehicle (EV) maker.

 <img src="./images/stock_prices.png" width="" height="500">